-- (a) Voice commands - (b) Chemical agents/OC spray authorized by the Chief of Police - (c) Physical contact/control holds/takedowns - (d) Impact weapons authorized by the Chief of Police - (e) Firearms authorized within the Firearms Policy
+- (a) Voice Commands - (b) Chemical Agents/OC spray authorized by the Chief of Police - (c) Physical Contact/Control Holds/Takedowns - (d) Impact Weapons authorized by the Chief of Police - (e) Firearms authorized within the Firearms Policy

-301.3.4 PAIN COMPLIANCE TECHNIQUES
+300.3.4 PAIN COMPLIANCE TECHNIQUES

 Pain compliance techniques may be effective in controlling a physically or actively resisting individual.
-Officers may only apply those pain compliance techniques for which they have successfully completed department-approved training.
+Officers may only apply those pain compliance techniques for which they have successfully completed OPS-approved training.
 Officers utilizing any pain compliance technique should consider: